aspose-barcode/Aspose.BarCode-Products/barcode/cpp/recognize/dotcode/_index.md

 {{% blocks/products/pf/agp/content h2="How to Recognize DOTCODE Barcode Using C++" %}}

- In order to read DOTCODE barcode , weвЂ™ll use [Aspose.BarCode for C++](https://products.aspose.com/barcode/cpp)
- API which is a feature-rich, powerful and easy to use barcode API for C++ platform.
+ In order to read DOTCODE barcode , we’ll use [Aspose.BarCode for C++](https://products.aspose.com/barcode/cpp) API which is a feature-rich, powerful and easy to use barcode API for C++ platform.
 You can download its latest version directly, just open
  [NuGet](https://www.nuget.org/packages/aspose.barcode)